KubeRocketCI/docs/docs/user-guide/add-application.md

 ## Initial Setup

-Once clicked, the **Create new project** dialog will appear.
+Once clicked, the **Create new project** wizard will appear.
 In this dialog, you can make a choice:

 * **Select Ready Template** - this option allows you to select a preconfigured, ready-to-go application (e.g., Antora documentation or Echo server).
 * **Custom Configuration** - this option allows you create any of the supported Project type.
 In this case, you should select **Application**.

 Choose one of the strategies and click **Continue**:

-* **Create** – creates a project on the pattern in accordance with an application language, a build tool, and a framework.
+* **Create** – creates a sample Project on the pattern in accordance with an application language, a build tool, and a framework.
 This strategy is recommended for projects that start developing their applications from scratch.

 * **Import** - allows using existing VCS repository to integrate with KubeRocketCI.
 While importing the existing repository, select the Git server from the drop-down list and define the relative path to the repository, such as `epmd-edp/python-python-flask`.